Panel probing suicide attempt by PGIMER doctor submits report

 However, specifics of the report have not been disclosed yet, as the hospital administration plans to hold a press conference on July 25

-The panel probing the suicide attempt by a senior resident in PGIMER’s hepatology department has submitted its report to the hospital director, deputy director administration Kumar Gaurav Dhawan confirmed on Saturday.
+The panel probing the suicide attempt by a senior resident at PGIMER has submitted its report to the hospital director, deputy director administration Kumar Gaurav Dhawan confirmed on Saturday.

 However, specifics of the report have not been disclosed yet, as the hospital administration plans to hold a press conference on July 25.